opturtio/Cyber-Security-Base-Project/doc/Vulnerabilities.md

 This project is a deliberately vulnerable Flask-based notes application built to demonstrate five real vulnerabilities from the OWASP Top 10 (2021).
 The goal was to not only implement these flaws but also provide working fixes that are commented out in the code.
 Screenshots demonstrating the before/after states are stored in the [doc/screenshots/](../doc/screenshots/) directory.

-The application includes user login, note creation and deletion, and a PostgreSQL-backed database.
-Below are the five vulnerabilities I implemented, why they are serious, where they occur in the codebase, and how they can be resolved.
+The application includes user login and deletition, note creation and deletion, and a PostgreSQL-backed database.
+Below are five intentionally implemented vulnerabilities, each explained in terms of its severity, its location in the codebase, and the steps required to fix it.

 ### Flaw 1: SQL Injection (OWASP A03 – Injection)